ringringringring/trustnote-base/README.md

-# Node for TrustNote network
+# Core modules for TrustNote Super Node.

 This is a core code for TrustNote Super Node.